Saranac Lake Re-Entry Pilot Program

 The first phase of this pilot program is to offer a To-Go Bag, which includes water, a nutrition bar or crackers, and a piece of fruit for the bus ride, along with a note of encouragement for these first hours of freedom.
-We are also working to install a heat lamp outside the market for folks to keep warm while waiting for the bus in the winter months.
+A heat lamp has been installed outside the market for folks to keep warm while waiting for the bus in the winter months.

-Kim began riding the bus to NYC several times a month for work purposes in 2018, when her family relocated from the City.
+Kim began riding the bus to NYC several times a month for work purposes in 2018, when her family relocated from the New York City.
 She noticed that every time she traveled, there were a few men who often didn’t have coats, and seemed nervous about going into the market.
-She learned that these folks were recently released from a local federal facility.
+She learned that these folks were recently released from a correctional facility.
 She connected with Jane, who had been trying to find a way to help people riding home on the busses.